JustinXHale/justinxhale.github.io/index.md

+---
+layout: default
+title: "Justin X. Hale"
+nav_order: 1
+has_children: true
+---

 # 👋 Welcome to Justin X. Hale's UX Portfolio

-I'm **Justin X. Hale**, a UX Designer and **Command-Line Interface (CLI)** specialist passionate about bridging the gap between developers and intuitive user experiences.
+I'm **Justin X. Hale**, a UX Designer (Red Hat) and **Command-Line Interface (CLI)** specialist passionate about bridging the gap between developers and intuitive user experiences.
 With a focus on developer tools, open-source projects, and cross-functional collaboration, I design solutions that empower technical teams to work efficiently.

 ## Table of Contents
 - [What I Do](#what-i-do)